Skip to Content

 1. SCOPE

 1. Texas State University is a public institution and supports the free exchange of ideas which includes freedom of speech, freedom of inquiry, and freedom of dissent.
-Texas State is committed to upholding the First Amendment of the United States’ Constitution and respects the right of individuals to express their views through all forms of legally protected speech, press, religion, petition, and assembly.

 2. This policy relates to expressive activities on university-owned or leased property and provides reasonable time, place, and manner restrictions.